Yoast SEO Tutorial

 - If you used the keyword an acceptable number of times

-That’s a lot of things you need to keep in mind for every single post and page you publish.
+These are what you need to keep in mind for every single post and page you publish.
 However, with this plugin, you can focus on content creation and then use the SEO analysis tool to correct any mistakes you’ve made.

-Yoast Readability Analysis
+Yoast SEO Readability Analysis

 The Yoast SEO widget within the Block Editor also includes a Readability analysis tab, which is a very innovative feature.
 You can find it right above the Focus keyphrase section and, in a nutshell, it gives you an overview of how easy your content is to read.

-How Does the Yoast Readability Analysis Work?
+How Does the Yoast SEO Readability Analysis Work?

 Let’s break down what Yoast looks for when scoring your content for readability: